-Stage 1: Bringing Readers into the Marketing Funnel
+Stage 1: Bringing Your Audience into the Marketing Funnel

-At the beginning of each content marketing campaign, your goal is to raise awareness about the brand you are promoting.
+At the beginning of each content marketing campaign, your goal is to raise awareness about your agency’s brand—this is especially true if you’re a startup.
 It’s important to measure this stage because nearly 90% of consumers search online before making any purchase decisions.
-Increased online awareness means you get to reach this market and bring them into your marketing funnel.
+Increased online awareness means your agency can reach this market and bring them into your marketing funnel.

 Factors to Measure:

-SERPs rankings – This lets you see if the website you are promoting is visible to your target market.
-Make sure your rankings are moving upward and not downward.
-Once you reach the first page of the SERPs, you’ll need to maintain your strategy to keep your website there.
+SERPs rankings – This lets you see if your agency’s website is visible to your target market.
+Make sure rankings are moving upward and not downward.
+Once you reach the first page of the SERPs, you’ll need to maintain your strategy to keep your agency’s website there.

-New traffic – Check how many first-time visitors you gain over a given period.
-You’ll know your lead generation strategy through content marketing is effective if you consistently get new traffic and new leads.
+New traffic – Check how many first-time visitors the website gains over a given period.
+You’ll know your lead generation strategy through content marketing is effective if you’re getting new traffic and new leads consistently.

 Stage 2: Lead Nurturing and Engagement

-After bringing them into your marketing funnel, your next content marketing goal is to continue offering them value to keep them engaged.
-This stage will establish your relevance as an information source.
-It’s also your chance to promote recall by building your brand steadily and maintaining your presence until such a time when your market is ready to convert.
-You need to measure the following metrics at this stage:
+After bringing them into your marketing funnel, your next content marketing goal is to continue offering value to keep them engaged.
+This stage will establish your relevance as a go-to source for information.
+By building your agency’s brand and maintaining your presence, you’re increasing recall until such a time when your leads are ready to convert.

 Total page views – Check that your total page views steadily increases.
-You may need to adjust your strategy or choose different content altogether if you do not notice any changes in your total page views.
+You may need to adjust your strategy or choose a different content strategy altogether if there are no changes in your total page views.